MarcoLFrancisco/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/export-certificates.md

 # Export a certificate from an Exchange server

 You can export a certificate from an Exchange server as a backup or to import the certificate on other clients, devices or servers.
-You can export certificates in the Exchange admin center (EAC) or in the Exchange Management Shell.
+You can export certificates in the Exchange Management Shell.
 The resulting certificate file is a password-protected binary PKCS #12 file that contains the certificate's private key, and is suitable for importing (installing) on other servers.

 ## What do you need to know before you begin?

 - Estimated time to complete: 5 minutes.

-- In the EAC, you need to export the certificate file to a UNC path (`\\<Server>\<Share>\` or `\\<LocalServerName>\c$\`).
-In the Exchange Management Shell, you can specify a local path.
+- In the Exchange Management Shell, you can specify a local path.

 - To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see [Open the Exchange Management Shell](/powershell/exchange/open-the-exchange-management-shell).